 4.1 Grouping Interconnection Requests and Base Cases

-Interconnection Requests in the LGIP Transition Cluster shall be grouped in accordance with GIP Section 6.1.
-Rather than Generation submitted during a Queue Cluster Window, the Interconnection Base Case Data for the LGIP Transition Cluster shall reflect the Generation from those Interconnection Requests that satisfy the requirements of Sections 3.1 and 3.2 of this Appendix 2 to the GIP.
+Interconnection Requests in the L Transition Cluster shall be grouped in accordance with Section 6.1.
+Rather than Generation submitted during a Queue Cluster Window, the Interconnection Base Case Data for the L Transition Cluster shall reflect the Generation from those Interconnection Requests that satisfy the requirements of Sections 3.1 and 3.2 of this Appendix 2 to the .

 4.2 Schedule

-The Phase I Interconnection Study, as described in GIP Section 6, including the grouping and Interconnection Base Case Data development, for the LGIP Transition Cluster shall commence no later than December 1, 2008 or sixty (60) calendar days after the effective date of this Appendix 2 to the GIP, whichever is later.
+The Phase I Interconnection Study, as described in Section 6, including the grouping and Interconnection Base Case Data development, for the L Transition Cluster shall commence no later than December 1, 2008 or sixty (60) calendar days after the effective date of this Appendix 2 to the , whichever is later.
 Results of the Phase I Interconnection Study shall be provided to the Interconnection Customer within two hundred forty (240) calendar days after commencement under this Section.

 4.3 Results Meeting